12 fallacies that should be avoided when constructing arguments

 For example: “The presented method to detect circles in images can be applied to other applications, for example, square detections in images”.

-In this example, when we use can, it means that our method can really be applied for square detections in images and we have to present evidence, for examples, by showing the square detection accuracy tested on several images.
+In this example, when we use can, it means that our method can really be applied for square detections in images and we have to present evidence, for example, by showing the square detection accuracy tested on several images.

 However, in this case, we want to say that there is a possibility that the presented circle detection method can be applied for square detection and we do not mean that the method has been tested for square detection.